Multiscale Optimization via Enhanced Multilevel PCA-based Control Space Reduction for Electrical Impedance Tomography Imaging: Concluding Remarks

 The core part of our computational framework is the gradient-based multiscale optimization supplied with multilevel control space reduction.
 We propose flexible mechanisms for that reduction used interchangeably at fine and coarse scales to enhance proper communication between solutions obtained at these scales to assure computational efficiency and the superior quality of obtained results.
 The current state of this framework enables efficient solutions to identify multiple regions as cancerous spots accurately characterized by their locations and the shapes of their boundaries.
 The impact of the noise in measurements and the employment of regularization techniques are also systematically analyzed in applications to the synthetic models and models based on real breast cancer images.
 The proposed optimization algorithm has an easy-to-follow design tuned by a nominal number of parameters to govern the entire suite of the computational facilities.
 In general, we see a high potential of the proposed computational framework in minimizing possibilities for false positive and false negative screening and improving the overall quality of the EIT-based procedures.

 Despite the superior performance of the proposed framework, there are many ways this multiscale optimization algorithm can be tested and further extended.
-We expect an even better performance by applying advanced minimization techniques to perform local and global searches while optimizing at both fine and coarse scales, using adaptive schemes for flexible switching between scales and efficient termination criteria.
-It will be of interest to involve a further analysis of the measurement structure, e.g., considering a 32-electrode scheme and improving sensitivity by optimizing the configuration of available data.
+We expect an even better performance by applying advanced minimization techniques to perform local and global searches while optimizing at both fine and coarse scales, using adaptive schemes for flexible switching between scales, implementing new procedures for finding optimal values of adjustable parameters, experimenting with various scenarios for initial guesses, and establishing efficient termination criteria.
+It will be of interest to involve a further analysis of the measurement structure, e.g., reviewing the value of information depending on the complexity of models, boosting the efficiency of our rotation scheme to generate sufficient data, considering a 32-electrode scheme, and improving sensitivity by optimizing the configuration of available data.
 Also, as many modern EIT systems feature pair-wise voltage patterns, we will be interested in testing the performance of our new method in applications to such systems.
-Also of interest is the extension of our multiscale optimization approach by including various sample structures while constructing PCA and applying it to bimodal distributions and fully anisotropic models.
+Also of interest is the extension of our multiscale optimization approach by including various sample structures while constructing PCA and applying it to models characterized by bimodal and fully anisotropic distributions with irregular shapes and spiculated margins.
 Finally, we believe this methodology has future potential in applications to a vast array of problems seen, e.g., in biomedical sciences, physics, geology, and chemistry.